 The beginnings workshop is unsurpassed anywhere throughout the United States and Canada in its supervision of children, teens, and young adults.
 This unprecedented level of care is provided throughout all educational, professional, and cultural activities, all meals, and especially overnight.
-As a result, the workshop enjoys a spotless twenty-nine year track record, (founded in 1984), of perfect safety and health.
+As a result, the workshop enjoys a spotless thirty-four year track record, (founded in 1984), of perfect safety and health.

 Throughout its long history, encompassing a total student population of more than ten thousand children, teens and young adults from all parts of the United States and Canada, there has never occurred a single major accident, injury or illness, nor a single medical insurance claim involving so much as one penny in reimbursement, nor even a single significant complaint of any nature whatsoever.
 For authentication, please consult the New York State Department of Consumer Affairs, the New York State Attorney General's Office, the New York State Office of Children and Family Protective Services, New York State Social Services/ Family and Children's Services Division, the New Jersey and New York State Departments of Health, the New York State Better Business Bureau, (A+ rating), as well as thousands of available references among alumni of all ages and their parents, from all parts of the United States and Canada.